asenszn12/splashlytics-fantasy/README.md

-# 🏀 Swishlytics
+# 🏀 Splashlytics

-**Swishlytics** is a web-based fantasy basketball tool that helps users find **undervalued** and **overperforming** players based on their real-world performance and fantasy cost.
+**Splashlytics** is a web-based fantasy basketball tool that helps users find **undervalued** and **overperforming** players based on their real-world performance and fantasy cost.
 Whether you're preparing for your draft or looking for mid-season steals, Swishlytics gives you the data-backed edge you need to dominate your league.

 ---